Taritsyn/BundleTransformer/NuGet/BundleTransformer.Less/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of LESS version 3.0.4.
+   1. Added support of LESS version 3.8.1;
+   2. In configuration settings of LESS translator the `StrictMath` property has been replaced by the `Math` property (default `Always`).

    ====================
    POST-INSTALL ACTIONS